casted chalk, cast resin, blackboard, contact mics, audio transducers, hair extension

 Why does a system restrict the way we carry our own body?
 I question how the colonial history might have affected the ways people relate to their own bodies in present time.

-The performer(s) will have extended braid that is attached to a casted chalk head.
-The braid is just long enough for the chalk head to touch the ground when the performers’ knees and neck are bent slightly.
-Performer(s) will try to write the word ‘landmine’ in their own mother tongue language by dragging the chalk head.
+The performer(s) have extended braid(s) that is attached to a casted chalk head.
+The braid is just long enough for the chalk head to touch the blackboard ground when the performers’ knees and neck are bent slightly.
+Performer(s) try to write the word ‘landmine’ in their own mother tongue language by dragging the chalk head.

 The cast resin heads are speakers.
 They are connected to the blackboard, so as the performer drags the cast chalk head, the speakers vibrate.
 The audience can pick up and feel the vibration of the movement created by the dragging.
 One of the speaker-heads plays an audio clip about “hair tsunami”.